Menu

 GAMSAT Only Medical Schools

-These schools only use your GAMSAT® score to rank applicants for an interview position - note that for the final medical school offer, GPA scores may be taken into account.
+These schools only use your GAMSAT® score to rank applicants for a medical school interview position - note that for the final medical school offer, GPA scores may be taken into account.
 Generally, other metrics such as GPA are a hurdle – USyd use 5 on a 7-point GPA scale, for example – and you can check all of these in the table below.

 GAMSAT Score Cutoff